 Eagle Pharmaceuticals, Inc. (the "Company", "Eagle", or "we") is an integrated pharmaceutical company focused on finding ways to help medicines do more for patients.
 We and our collaborators have the capabilities to take a molecule from preclinical research through regulatory approval and into the marketplace, including development, manufacturing and commercialization.
 Our business model applies our scientific expertise, proprietary research-based insights and marketplace proficiency to identify challenging-to-treat diseases of the central nervous system or metabolic critical care therapeutic areas as well as in oncology.
 By focusing on patients' unmet needs, we strive to provide healthcare professionals with urgently needed treatment solutions that are designed to improve patient care and outcomes and create near- and long-term value for our stakeholders, including patients and healthcare providers and our employees, marketing partners, collaborators and investors.
-Our science-based business model has a proven track record with the U.S. Food and Drug Administration ("FDA") approval and commercial launches of six products: PEMFEXY® (pemetrexed for injection), Ryanodex® (dantrolene sodium) ("Ryanodex"), bendamustine ready-to-dilute ("RTD") 500ml solution ("Belrapzo"), and rapidly infused bendamustine RTD ("Bendeka"), bendamustine ready-to-dilute and rapidly infused RTD in Japan ("Treakisym"), and vasopressin (now discontinued), an A-rated generic alternative to Vasostrict®.
-Through our acquisition of Acacia in June 2022, we added two FDA approved products with patent protection, BARHEMSYS® (amisulpride for injection) ("Barhemsys") and BYFAVO® (remimazolam for injection) ("Byfavo").
+Our science-based business model has a proven track record with the U.S. Food and Drug Administration ("FDA") approval and commercial launches of six products: PEMFEXY® (pemetrexed for injection), Ryanodex® (dantrolene sodium) ("Ryanodex"), bendamustine ready-to-dilute ("RTD") 500ml solution ("Belrapzo"), and rapidly infused bendamustine RTD ("Bendeka"), bendamustine ready-to-dilute ("RTD") 500ml solution (mod discontinued), an A-rated generic alternative to Vasostrict®.
+Through our acquisition of Acacia in June 2022, we added two FDA approved products with patent protection, BARHEMSYS® (amisulpride for injection) ("Byfavo").